StyraxBenzoin/Jalup_Vocab_Upgrade/README.md

 # Prerequisites

+### Installing Python

-This script is written in Python and therefore must be installed to run.
+This script is written in Python 3.8 and therefore must be installed to run.
 Here is a super short bullet point guide on how to install Python for Linux and Windows:

 **Linux:**